HorizenLabs/zkverify-docs/docs/09-polygon_cdk_installation.md

 npm run deploy:deployer:CDKValidium:sepolia
 ```

-- Deploy the CDK contracts and the New Horizen Smart Contract.
-This contract receives the Attestations created by the New Horizen Mainchain and It is used by the `CDKValidium.sol` contract to check if a batch proof is verified or not.
+- Deploy the CDK contracts and the zkVerify Smart Contract.
+This contract receives the Attestations created by the zkVerify Mainchain and It is used by the `CDKValidium.sol` contract to check if a batch proof is verified or not.

 ```
 npm run deploy:testnet:CDKValidium:sepolia